Paulo Rangel (footballer)

-Paulo Rangel do Nascimento Gomes (born 4 February 1985) is a Brazilian footballer.
+Paulo Rangel do Nascimento Gomes (born 4 February 1985) is a Brazilian retired footballer.

 Club career

 Perak

 In April 2013, Perak signed Rangel on loan from Muangthong United for an undisclosed fee.
 On 14 April, he scored during his league debut against PKNS in the match that ended draw 2–2.
 Rangel scored a hat-trick against Johor Darul Ta'zim as Perak won 3–0.

 Selangor

 In November 2013, Rangel joined Selangor from Muangthong United.
 Rangel made his official Selangor debut on their opening matchday of the 2014 season against T-Team at Petaling Jaya Stadium.
 He scored a brace to help Selangor win 2–0.

 On 1 April 2014, Rangel scored his first hat-trick for Selangor against Vietnamese side Hanoi T&T in the 2014 AFC Cup.
 Rangel scored another hat-trick in the AFC Cup on 23 April 2014 against Maziya from Maldives.

 Terengganu

 On 26 November 2014, Rangel signed with Terengganu.
 Rangel was suspended for 6 months after kicking the ball at a second assistant referee as well as shoving the referee in the Semi Final of Malaysia FA Cup 2015 against LionsXII.

 After one season playing for Terengganu, Rangel been released from the club.